-- Credit Builder: Capital One Platinum Credit Card helps you build credit by starting you off with a low credit line and increasing it after you make five on-time payments.
+- Credit Builder: The Platinum credit card from Capital One helps you build credit by starting you off with a low credit line and increasing it after you make five on-time payments.

 The number of rewards cards can be overwhelming, and that makes it difficult to choose the right card for you.
 Here are some things to ask yourself to help narrow down your options:

 - What will you purchase with the card?
 If you’ll be making travel purchases or shopping online, look for a card that features extra rewards in those categories.
 If you’ll be making everyday purchases, like groceries or gas, find a card that gives extra rewards for those.

 - Will you pay in full every month or carry a balance?
 If you will carry a balance, even sometimes, look for a card with a low interest rate.
 If not, look for a card with no annual fee.